 Assembly Bill 533 was approved by Governor Sisolak on June 12, 2018.
 Included in AB 533 is Section 52 which calls for the creation of the Cannabis Advisory Commission (CAM) and the Cannabis Compliance Board (CCB).
 Any reference to NV DOT and the need for NV DOT approval discussed herein, now means that CCB approval is required.
 The CAM shall be comprised of Officers and Members appointed by the Governor.
 The purpose of the CAM is to study issues and make recommendations to the CCB in regard to cannabis regulations.
 Additionally, the CAM will recommend to the CCB any guidelines, rules or regulations or changes to existing ones.
 Furthermore, the CAM will study the distribution of licenses, emerging technologies for collecting data and recommend to the board any statutory changes that the Commission determines to be appropriate.
 The CCB was created as a part of Section 54 of Assembly Bill 533.
 AB 533 calls for the authority to license and regulate persons and establishments involved in the cannabis industry in this State to be transferred to the Cannabis Compliance Board.
+The CCB consists of five (5) members appointed by Governor Sisolak.
+The Nevada legislature modeled the CCB after the successful Nevada Gaming Control Board.
 The CCB licenses, registers and regulates cannabis establishments and those who are engaged in the production and/or sale of cannabis and cannabis products.
 Additionally, section 65 of AB 533 outlines the procedures by which the CCB can adopt regulations and provides the procedure by which the Legislative Commission can review those regulations.
 Among other things, the CCB regulates ownership of cannabis companies and requires approvals of and regulatory filings by certain owners of cannabis companies, which requirements remain subject to change and interpretation.
-There is a major private equiry fund that has invested in us, and we just recently learned that the CCB is requiring an officer of that fund to make a submission to it and be vetted by it.
+There is a major private equity fund that has invested in us, and we just recently learned that the CCB is requiring an officer of that fund to make a submission to it and be vetted by it.
 This submission is now in process.
-Section 57 of AB 533 outlines that the CCB can perform certain audits of the accounts, programs, funds, activities, and functions of they are authorized to require
+Section